odonzyk/jenkins-vagrant-saltstack/README.md

 ## Config ##
 Command "vagrant up"
-- creates a new virtualbox with masterless salstack
+- creates a new virtualbox with masterless saltstack
 - install Jenkins with Plugins and job as example

 In the VirtualBox, you can find important folders mounted from the host: